bootdotdev/blog/content/stories/asynchronous-flows-and-webhooks.md

 2. The external API or platform will not have an immediate answer for your request.
 A common use case here would be a workflow requiring a human on the other side to complete a task before responding to you.

-From these examples, we can back into our definition of an asynchronous flow.
-An asynchronous flow is any type of communication between two parties that it not immediate.
-You might send a request to an API and get an immediate response, but you will not get any data of good use (don't worry if this doesnt seem to make sense now, we'll explain further in the example below).
+An asynchronous flow is any type of communication between two parties that is not immediate.
+You might send a request to an API and get an immediate response, but you will not get any data of good use (don't worry if this doesn't seem to make sense now, we'll explain further in the example below).

 This eliminates the need for both parties to be available for your request at the same time, making it ideal for